Hendricks-Laboratory/OT2Control/auto_mode_validation.md

 - transfer/tip audit CSV,
 - deck/source-volume hard-stop,
 - broader real-chemistry reproducibility / scale-up validation,
-- uncertainty-aware acquisition,
+- spreadsheet-selectable acquisition modes on `feature/acquisition-modes`,
+- spectral signal-quality gating,
 - larger autonomous scale-up.

 ## Recommended immediate next step

-Dry Debug run after break
+Commit the validated code and this document to `stable/auto-rtg-v1`, create `feature/acquisition-modes` from that exact checkpoint, and resume the acquisition-mode implementation with the Header parser as the first isolated change.

-Continue with small, cautious real-chemistry validation/scale-up using conservative settings, then review:
+Continue small, cautious real-chemistry validation in parallel and review:

 - spectra,
 - replicate consistency,